 Josh Foley, (B. 1983) holds a Bachelor of Contemporary Art (Hons) from the University of Tasmania.
-He has exhibited extensively throughout Australia and has received a number of prestigious awards, grants and residencies.
+He has exhibited extensively throughout Australia and has received prestigious awards, grants and residencies.
 His work is held in many public and private collections throughout Australia, notably, in the collection of the Queen Victoria Museum & Art Gallery.

 In 2011 Josh won The John Glover Prize which is the richest landscape prize in Australia.
 Anthony Bond OAM, speaking in 2011, then Curator of International Art at the Art Gallery of New South Wales and head judge of the Glover prize 2011, said of Josh’s work; it’s “…talking about the whole history of the conventions of western painting.”

-Selected recent residencies include, Bundanon, Illaroo, New South Wales (2016); Cite Internationale des Arts, Paris, France (2015).
+Recent residencies include, Bundanon, Illaroo, New South Wales (2016); Cite Internationale des Arts, Paris, France (2015).
 Recent commissions include, Tasmanian Government Artsite Scheme, Taroona High School, Taroona (2016); Tasmanian Government Artsite Scheme, Latrobe Primary School, Latrobe (2016).